Swansea University Complaints Procedure

 8. Monitoring Of Student Complaints

 Education Services shall monitor all complaints.
-The Regulations, Quality and Standards Committee shall receive annually from Education Services a report on the outcome of the monitoring processes.
-It shall be the responsibility of the Regulations, Quality and Standards Committee to monitor the data and make recommendations as appropriate.
+The Student Cases Board shall receive annually from Education Services a report on the outcome of the monitoring processes.
+It shall be the responsibility of the Student Cases Board to monitor the data and make recommendations as appropriate.